-If you’ve ever made a cheesecake, you know bake time is key, so I will preface this that the times below are what worked for me.
+If you’ve ever made a cheesecake, you know bake time is key, so I will preface this by saying the times below are what worked for me.
 Your cheesecake is ready when it appears set around the sides but seems a tiny bit wiggly in the center.
 It will set as it cools and chills.
 For this cheesecake, bake time was a total of 43 minutes, the last 5 of which I covered the cheesecake with a sour cream topping and returned it to the oven.

 Here’s the picture.
 Now I need to go dig up a good topping recipe.

 - 3 rounds ready-to bake sugar cookie dough or 6 crushed graham crackers mixed with 1 tablespoon melted butter

 - 6 3/4 oz cream cheese (192 grams) -- softened

 - 3 tablespoons plus 1 teaspoon sugar (41 grams)

 - 1/2 tablespoon vanilla (7 ml)

 - Preheat oven to 325 degrees F. Line inside of a 3x5 1/2 inch petite loaf pan with non-stick foil.